A pro triathlete’s guide to Christmas training

 Speak with your coach if your week needs to be adjusted.
 I like to take away the barriers of the Gregorian week by which you would normally structure your training and instead take your entire holiday as it comes and figure out what sessions you need to fit throughout this period.

-Here’s an example of what I intend to do this Christmas (though, it’ll be fully flexible).
+Here’s an example of what training I planned during a recent Christmas break (though, it was fully flexible).

 My festive period runs from 23 December to 3 January.
-That’s 12 days where training is ‘interrupted’, so I’ll just treat this as a block.
-I’ve not discussed the finer details with my coach yet, but I’ll aim to fit in around 4-5 long rides, 6-8 swims, and 10 runs.
+That’s 12 days where training is ‘interrupted’, so I just treat this as a block.
+I aimed to fit in around 4-5 long rides, 6-8 swims, and 10 runs.

 Another way to look at it is to target a certain volume over the period, similar to Strava’s Festive 500 (a challenge to cover 500km between Christmas Eve and New Year’s Eve).
 Go for whatever you (or your coach) think is a realistic target.
 Make sure you plan days off or get something short done in the morning so you can fully enjoy the celebrations.